ntduong/Algorithms/README.md

-algo-lib
+Algorithms
 ========

-My implementation of algorithms for competitive programming contests (c) Duong Nguyen
+Implementations and notes of algorithms, mainly for competitive programming contests and my everyday problem solving.
+(c) Duong Nguyen